RainingComputers/ShnooTalk/docs/LanguageGuide.md

 ## Using the compiler

+In ShnooTalk all source files have the `.shtk` extension.

 All executable programs must have a function called `main`.
 When a program starts, this is the first function that will be called, and it must return a `int` primitive type.

+_hello.shtk_

 ```
 fn main() -> int